-Sid always had a desire to work for himself so he and his wife Barbara bought an east coast sandwich franchise called Little King.
-Based on The Little King comic created by Otto Soglow in 1930, the parent company, King Features, owned the comic and the name.
+Sid always had a desire to work for himself, so he and his wife Barbara bought an east coast sandwich franchise called Little King.
+Based on The Little King comic created by Otto Soglow in 1930, the parent company, King Features, syndicated it while the New Yorker had the original rights.

-While Sid wasn’t sure of the fate of the other locations, he would go on to create a corporation of his own.
-To avoid legal trouble, he hired an advertising firm to develop a new look for the king which was quite a bit different from the original character.
-That got him into hot water with Burger King who thought that his new king looked a little too familiar to their king.
-In a true match of David vs Goliath or in this case, Little King vs Burger King, Sid fought back and won.
+While Sid was not sure of the fate of the other locations, he would go on to create a corporation of his own.
+To avoid legal trouble, he hired an advertising firm to develop a new look for the king, which was quite a bit different from the original character.
+That got him into hot water with Burger King, which thought his new king looked a little too familiar to their own.
+In a true match of David vs. Goliath, or in this case Little King vs. Burger King, Sid fought back and won.

-The Little King proved to be quite popular with its freshly sliced bread, meats, and cheeses in addition to fresh garnishments including tomatoes, onions, lettuce, etc. When Sid began selling his own franchises, it got the attention of the parent company which demanded royalties.
+The Little King proved to be quite popular with its freshly sliced bread, meats, and cheeses, in addition to fresh garnishes including tomatoes, onions, and lettuce.
+When Sid began selling his own franchises, it got the attention of the parent company, which demanded royalties.
 Not one to take kindly to a threat, Sid responded that his restaurant would be just as successful if he changed the name to “Big Bob’s” or something similar.
 Even though he never heard back from them, he did patent his rendering of the Little King.

-The chain grew rapidly at that point peaking with 100 locations by 1990 including a few in California and Florida.
+The chain grew rapidly at that point, peaking with 100 locations by 1990, including a few in California and Florida.
 Perhaps tired of running such a large corporation, Sid sold all but 12 Omaha restaurants to Arizona-based Mammoth Resources in 1991.
-After moving the headquarters to Arizona, the company fell on hard times which led to legal disputes and ended with filing Chapter 11.
-Sid was saddened to see the result of his hard work over the previous 24 years go down the downhill so quickly.
-He was adamant to step in and return the king to glory.
+After the headquarters moved to Arizona, the company fell on hard times, which led to legal disputes and ended with filing Chapter 11.
+Sid was saddened to see the result of his hard work over the previous 24 years go downhill so quickly.
+He was determined to step in and return the king to glory.
 He was the highest bidder during bankruptcy proceedings and took over in 1993.

 He returned the corporate headquarters to Omaha and continued to operate the chain for another four years.
-When he sold it for a second time in 1997 there were just 45 locations remaining.
-Its new owner, NY-based Jreck Subs Group operated 180 sandwich shops and planned to expand even more with the acquisition.
-It seems Little King was allowed to operate at least somewhat independently as Sid remained on as the president until his son, Bob, took over in 2001.
+When he sold it for a second time in 1997, there were just 45 locations remaining.
+Its new owner, NY-based Jreck Subs Group, operated 180 sandwich shops and planned to expand even further with the acquisition.
+Under Jreck’s ownership, Little King continued to struggle.
+About two years after the sale, the Wertheims bought back their shares with 25 locations remaining.
+Their goal was to sell off the corporate stores and operate as a franchise company, and that is exactly what they did.
+In 2001, Sid retired and Bob Wertheim took over running the company.

 Content written by Omaha Exploration.
 If you enjoy my content, you can follow or subscribe on my Facebook page, signup to receive emails or make a donation on my website.
 Thank you and until next time, keep exploring!